ADAH-EviDENce/NewsReader/README.md

 - [newsreader-hadoop](https://github.com/sara-nl/newsreader-hadoop): hadoop filesystem implementation by SURFsara ([direct download](http://beehub.nl/surfsara-hadoop/public/newsreader-hadoop.tar.gz))
 - [cltl/nlpp](https://github.com/cltl/nlpp): contains a script that constructs the pipeline (EN+NL) from components.

-At the moment, none of these implementations succesfully build the whole pipeline for Dutch.
+At the moment, none of these implementations succesfully build the whole pipeline for Dutch (see [issues tracker](https://github.com/ADAH-EviDENce/NewsReader/issues)).

 ## Building from modules